North Korea unexpectedly frees American Jeffrey Fowle

 Harf said the release was facilitated by Swedish diplomats.
 Sweden has an embassy in Pyongyang and acts as a "protecting power" for Washington.

-Stephen Haggard, a North Korea expert at the University of California in San Diego, said the move was likely part of an effort by Pyongyang to show it is "reasonable."
+Stephen Haggard, a North Korea expert at the University of California in San Diego, said the move was likely part of an effort by Pyongyang to show it was "reasonable."

 "North Korea is currently engaged in a very complex charm offensive on many fronts," said Haggard, citing Pyongyang's separate discussions with Japan on the fate of Japanese citizens abducted decades ago and secret talks with South Korea on recent border altercations.

-(Reporting by Roberta Rampton, Jeff Mason and Lesley Wroughton in Washington and James Pearson in Seoul; Editing by David Storey and Andre Grenon)
+(Reporting by Roberta Rampton, Jeff Mason and Lesley Wroughton in Washington, Eric M. Johnson in Seattle, and James Pearson in Seoul; Editing by David Storey, Andre Grenon, Peter Cooney and Bernard Orr)